Embeth Davidtz

-Embeth Jean Davidtz (born August 11, 1965) is a South African-American actress and director.
+Embeth Jean Davidtz (born August 11, 1965) is an American and South African actress and director.
 She has appeared in movies such as Schindler's List, Matilda, Bridget Jones's Diary, and The Amazing Spider-Man, and in the television series In Treatment, Californication, and Mad Men.

-In 2024 Davidtz made her directorial debut with Don’t Let’s Go to the Dogs Tonight, an adaptation of the best-selling memoir of the same name by Alexandra Fuller about growing up on a farm in Rhodesia, now Zimbabwe.
+In 2024, Davidtz made her directorial debut with Don't Let's Go to the Dogs Tonight, an adaptation of the best-selling memoir of the same name by Alexandra Fuller about growing up on a farm in Rhodesia, now Zimbabwe.
 The film had its Canadian premiere at the 2024 Toronto International Film Festival (TIFF).

 Early life

-Davidtz was born on August 11, 1965, in Lafayette, Indiana, to South African parents John and Jean, while her father was studying chemical engineering at Purdue University.
+Davidtz was born on August 11, 1965, in Lafayette, Indiana, to South African parents John and Jean Davidtz, while John was studying chemical engineering at Purdue University.
 The family later moved to Trenton, New Jersey, and then to South Africa when Davidtz was nine years old.
-Davidtz has Dutch, English, and French ancestry.
-She had to learn Afrikaans before attending school classes in South Africa, where her father took up a teaching post at Potchefstroom University.
+She has Dutch, English, and French ancestry.
+Davidtz had to learn Afrikaans before attending school classes in South Africa, where John took up a teaching post at Potchefstroom University.
 Davidtz graduated from The Glen High School in Pretoria in 1983 and studied at Rhodes University in Grahamstown.

 Career

 Debut and early career

 Davidtz made her acting debut at age 21 with CAPAB (Cape Performing Arts Board, now known as Artscape) in Cape Town, playing Juliet in a stage production of Romeo and Juliet at the Maynardville Open-Air Theatre.
-Performing in English and Afrikaans, she also starred in other local plays, including Stille Nag (Silent Night) and A Chain of Voices, both earning her nominations for the South African equivalent of the Tony Award.
+Performing in English and Afrikaans, Davidtz also starred in other local plays, including Stille Nag (Silent Night) and A Chain of Voices, both earning her nominations for the South African equivalent of the Tony Award.

 Her film debut came in 1988 with a small role in South African-filmed American horror Mutator.
-Shortly after, she won a bigger part in South African short telemovie A Private Life, as the daughter of an interracial couple.
-Davidtz won a DALRO Award for Best Supporting Actress for her work in the 1990 play Houd-den-bek.
-For the same play, she was nominated in 1991 for the Esther Roos Award for Best Actress in a Supporting role in Afrikaans film.
+Shortly afterwards, Davidtz won a bigger part in South African short telemovie A Private Life, as the daughter of an interracial couple.
+She also won a DALRO Award for Best Supporting Actress for her work in the 1990 play Houd-den-bek.
+For the same play, Davidtz was nominated in 1991 for the Esther Roos Award for Best Actress in a Supporting role in Afrikaans film.
 Steven Spielberg noticed her performance in the 1992 South African film, Nag van die Negentiende and offered her the role of Helen Hirsch in Schindler's List.